Pysi/easyRLS/doc/quickstart.md

     F = NT.Focus(root, study, date, run);

-The focus is your golden thread for data analysis, it knows everything about the data and the data architecture.
+The focus is your golden thread for data analysis, it knows the data architecture.
 It's the first argument of most of the functions.

 To do the analysis, you need to load certain parameters in the focus

     Analysis.Layers = 3:20;         % Layers to analyse
     Analysis.RefLayers = 6:6;       % reference layers for drift correction
-    Analysis.RefIndex = 10;         % index of the reference stack for drift correction
+    Analysis.RefIndex = 10;         % index of the reference frame for drift correction
     Analysis.RefStack = '';         % external reference stack if exists

     Analysis.BaselineWindow = 50;           % time in seconds of the baseline window